-My day job: Macintosh and iOS software.
-I've worked in all aspects of software development: project management, user interface design, technical documentation, quality assurance, user support, and even programming.
+My day job: currently I work as a consultant doing technical writing, quality assurance, user support, system adminstration, and some modest design work for custom FileMaker database solutions.
+As you can tell from that list, I work in all aspects of software development; I've also done project management, user interface design, and even programming.
+Most of my experience is on Macs and iOS devices, although I also do some Windows work.
 I'm extremely detail oriented and capable of keeping track of all aspects of a project.
 Having both a liberal arts and a technical background, I'm good at designing and explaining software so it makes sense to non-technical endusers, while also understanding the technical issues that inform the design and programming.

 In my other life: I'm a big fan of Charles Schulz's Peanuts comic strip.
 I maintain the Peanuts Animation & Video List, a page with comprehensive information about all of those great animated specials, and the FiveCentsPlease Blog, a site with news and interesting stuff about the world of Peanuts.
 I've been interviewed as a "Peanuts historian" for the Warner Home Video DVD releases of several Peanuts holiday specials, and also contributed a couple of chapters about the Peanuts TV shows to 50 Years of Happiness: A Tribute to Charles M. Schulz, which is now in its third printing and is available from the Charles M. Schulz Museum.

 I enjoy traveling and taking photographs of the places I visit, although my photography webpage is seriously out of date.